What to Know About Commercial Property Taxes in Texas

 Are There Exemptions for Business Property Taxes?

-“Texas provides for a variety of exemptions from property tax for property and property owners that qualify for the exemption.”
-Texas Comptroller
+The Texas Comptroller notes that “Texas provides for a variety of exemptions from property tax for property and property owners that qualify for the exemption.”
+These exemptions can reduce your commercial property tax liability if your business meets certain conditions.

 If you disagree with the appraised value of your property, you can file a protest with the Appraisal Review Board (ARB).
 The ARB is an independent panel that hears disputes between taxpayers and appraisal districts.
 You may need to get the help of a property tax attorney or protest firm to help you file your appeal successfully.
 Deadlines for protests are typically around May 15 or within 30 days of receiving the appraisal notice.

-Need Help Paying Your Commercial Property Taxes?
-Get a Commercial Property Tax Loan from AFIC
+Need Help Paying Commercial Property Taxes?
+AFIC Can Help

 If you are struggling to keep up with taxes, you are not alone!
 It is something that nearly all business owners face at some point.
 That is why our team at American Finance & Investment Co., Inc. partners with commercial property owners across the state who need help paying their taxes.